sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 *Describe adds/changes to other processes within SwSS (if applicable) - e.g. \*mgrd, \*syncd*

 ## 3.4 SyncD
-*Describe changes to syncd if applicable.*
+*Describe changes to syncd (if applicable).*

 ## 3.5 SAI
-*Describe [new/existing] SAI APIs used by this feature.
+*Describe SAI APIs used by this feature.
 State whether they are new or existing.*

 ## 3.6 User Interface
 *Please follow the SONiC Management Framework Developer Guide - https://drive.google.com/drive/folders/1J5_VVuwoJBa69UZ2BoXLYW8PZCFIi76K*